Site icon Gleason Tax Advisory

 You use a portion of your home regularly and exclusively as the following:

-Your employer requires you maintain a home office for his or her convenience and you meet the regular and exclusive use requirement.
+Your employer requires you to maintain a home office for his or her convenience, and you meet the regular and exclusive use requirements.

-Your home is used for the storage of inventory or product samples used in your trade or business of selling products at retail or wholesale and there is no other fixed location for storage.
+Your home is used for storing inventory or product samples used in your trade or business of selling products at retail or wholesale, and there is no other fixed location for storage.
 The regular and exclusive use requirements do not need to be met.

 You operate a daycare out of your home.
 If you do not meet the regular and exclusive use requirements, you can still claim a home office deduction if you are complying with state and local laws in operating your home daycare.